 As one of Valpo's oldest study abroad programs, the Study Center in Cambridge, England offers a well-established curriculum as well as an on-site Resident Director who teaches some program courses, and also coordinates group excursions and cultural activities.
 The learning experience extends far beyond the classroom walls.
 Among many group trips, students will visit the Lake District, London, and also have some time built in for personal exploration of Cambridge, and/or travel throughout and beyond the UK.

 The City Center of Cambridge is within walking distance from the Study Center.
 In addition to its daily market, shops, museums and more, it is home to many students from around the world.
-The Resident Director lives nearby and have their offices located within the housing facilities, making it easy for students to contact them should they have any questions or concerns.
+The Resident Director lives nearby and has their office located within the housing facilities, making it easy for students to contact them should they have any questions or concerns.

 Courses taken at this Study Center are considered to be VU courses.
 Coursework is intentionally designed to fulfill general education requirements or to be used as an elective.
 The Cultural Diversity requirement and Christ College seminar credit would be automatically fulfilled by participating in this program.
 Once accepted into the program by VU study abroad, students will enroll in a placeholder course to indicate that they are studying at the Cambridge Study Center along with the specific courses that they will be taking, as is possible.

 All participants are required to take Topics in English Life & Culture (GS 390) for 3 credits taught by the Resident Director.
 Students may then choose to take any or all of the following: